IBM/infra-to-app-with-landing-zone/docs/part2/40-catalog-onboarding.md

     1. Go to **Manage** > **Catalogs** > **[Private catalogs](https://cloud.ibm.com/content-mgmt/catalogs)** in the IBM Cloud console.
     1. Click **Create**.
     1. Give the catalog a name.
-For example, `My deployable architectures`.
+For example, `My deployable architectures (yourinitials)`.
     1. Click **Create**.
 1. Select the catalog, and then click **Add** to add a product to the new catalog offering.